 Map of Brooklyn Entrance to Brooklyn Bridge

-This entrance makes more sense to use if you are coming from Brooklyn Heights or from DUMBO.
+This entrance makes more sense to use if you are coming from Brooklyn Heights or DUMBO.

 Take the A or C Train to the High Street Station.

 Exit the station at the High Street exit.
-There are other exits that will leave you in the wrong place.
+Other exits will leave you in the wrong place.